 In recent times, there have been complaints from customers that most the MFIs do not pay back their interest accrued from the money and actual money.
 These MFIs attributed to the high default rate of clients which means that majority of microfinance institutions are not attaining the internationally accepted standard risk of 3% of the bank's portfolio which raise concern on impact of businesses, individuals and the economy at large.
+Currently, and small deposit from the poor are ignored by the commercial banks.
+In other words, Otero (1999) explained

-Currently, these defaults of loans have started approaching deep into the operations of microfinance institutions in Ghana.
-Against this background that the researchers seek to find out the causes of loan default risks in the operations of microfinance institutions in Ghana.
+93 these defaults of loans have started approaching deep into the operations of microfinance institutions in Ghana.

+94 Against this background that the researchers seek to find out the causes of loan default risks in the operations of 95 microfinance institutions in Ghana. ??001) define microfinance as an effort to improve ways by which small loans